High-availability Seamless Redundancy

 HSR is supported on specific Cisco Catalyst IE9300 Rugged Series Switches SKUs.
 For information about supported SKUs, refer to the Guidelines and Limitations section in this guide.
 The term switch in this document refers to a Cisco Catalyst IE9300 Rugged Series Switch unless otherwise noted.

-In this release, the switch supports only HSR-singly attached node (SAN) and only one HSR instance.
-You can create only one HSR instance or one PRP instance.
+2. You can create only one HSR instance or one PRP instance.
 If you have created a PRP instance, no HSR instance can be created.

-The non-switching nodes with two interfaces attached to the HSR ring are referred to as Doubly Attached Nodes implementing HSR (DANHs).
-Similar to PRP, Singly Attached Nodes (SANs) are attached to the HSR ring through a device called a RedBox (Redundancy Box).
-The RedBox acts as a DANH for any traffic when it is the source or the destination.
+5. The RedBox acts as a DANH for any traffic when it is the source or the destination.
 The switch implements RedBox functionality using Gigabit Ethernet port connections to the HSR ring.

 Figure 1.
-Example of HSR Ring Carrying Unicast Traffic
+Example of HSR ring carrying unicast traffic

-Devices that do not support HSR directly, such as laptops and printers, must not be attached to the HSR ring.
-All HSR-capable devices must process the HSR header on packets received from the ring and add the HSR header to packets sent into the ring.
-Non-HSR devices are connected to the HSR ring through a RedBox.
+7. Devices that do not support HSR must not connect directly to the HSR ring.
+Examples include laptops and printers.
+All HSR-capable devices must process the HSR header on received ring packets.
+They must also add the HSR header to packets sent into the ring.

-As shown in the figure above, the RedBox has two ports on the DANH side.
-Non-HSR SAN devices are attached to the upstream switch ports.
-The RedBox generates supervision frames for these devices, so they appear as DANH devices on the ring.
+9. The RedBox generates supervision frames for these devices.
+This makes them appear as DANH devices on the ring.
 Because the RedBox emulates these as DANH, they are called Virtual Doubly Attached Nodes (VDAN).

-loop avoidance mechanisms
+Loop avoidance mechanisms

 Loop avoidance is a mechanism in HSR rings that prevents data frames from circulating endlessly, ensuring efficient use of network bandwidth and avoiding network loops.